CoffeMug/ray-tracer/README.md

 You will have two packages under target directory after a successful build.
 If you are in Windows or some unkown OSs then use the package with dependencies.
 Run them by the command `java -jar PACKAGE_NAME`.
-From the gui windown select a xml file from `${basedir}/src/main/resources/ppm folder and hit \tt{Trace the scene} button very hard!
+From the gui windown select a xml file from `${basedir}/src/main/resources/ppm` folder and hit `Trace the scene` button very hard!